Lake Amaramba: Geography

 Lake Amaramba is part swamp and part open water spread over a total area of 8350 ha.
 The open water area accounts for 4350 ha and swamp or marshy land accounts for 4000 ha.
 It is bound within geographical coordinates of and at an elevation of 635 m.

 The lake, formed in a shallow depression, is swampy on the southern and eastern side.
 The lake measures 35.25 km in length with an average width of 1.2 km.
 For the most part, it lies N.N.E. and S.S.W.
 The northern end of the lake bears W.N.W. with a width of 1800 ft to 2400 ft.
 The only conspicuous features visible east of the lake are the hills, separate from one another, named Mitumbi, Mero, Mangombo, Chikalulu and Lipembegwe.

 Its drainage basin lies partly in Malawi with a minor stream entering the lake at its southern end.
 At its upstream end, Lake Chiuta feeds it through a 9 km long link channel.
 During the rainy season, the two lakes become one mass of water spread area.
 The outlet of the lake leads to the Lugenda River, which in turn joins the Rovuma River, a larger river system.
 The Amaramba Lake exhibits a feature of a wide river.
 However, the lake has a narrow width as compared to the Lake Chiuta on the upstream which has a triangular shape.

-The lake waters are a sustaining source of fresh water for the people in the region for growing crops and providing the means of inland transportation.
-The combined lakes, during the annual flood season, also make the land fertile through deposition of enriching silt.
+The lake provides fresh water, protein and inland transportation for people in the region.
+During the annual flood season, the combined lakes fertilise the land through deposition of enriching silt.